shirelepfl/CMT-Project/Report.md

 $$

 where n(x,t) represents the density of cancer cells, D is the diffusion coefficient, r the growth rate, and K the carrying capacity.
-The model used is hybrid: the diffusion term is mechanical, representing the physical spread of cells, while the logistic growth term is parametric, capturing empirical characteristics of tumor growth.
+Our model is hybrid: the diffusion term is mechanical, representing the physical spread of cells, while the logistic growth term is parametric, capturing empirical aspects of tumor development.

-To calculate each
-In our model each case starded with the same amount of cancer cells.
+In both scenarios, we start with the same initial number of cancer cells.
+The baseline parameters we use are:
-So we began with:
 - $r_0 = 0.03 \ \text{day}^{-1}$
 - $D_0 = 0.5 \ \text{mm}^2\ \text{day}^{-1}$
 - $K_0 = 10^6 \ \text{cells}\ \text{mm}^{-3}$
 - $\lambda_0 = 0.01 \ \text{day}^{-1}$

-as the initial parameters.
-For each case we multiplied these initial parameters by a coefficient corresponding to the change in the evolution of these parameters influenced by their lifestyles.
+Each scenario then applies a lifestyle-dependent coefficient to these baseline values, modifying the evolution of the parameters according to the individual’s habits.

 For the smoker person we used:
 - $r_0$ * 1.5 :  smoking and chronic inflammation increase reactive-oxygen species and mutation rate which will increase uncontrolled cell division to a factor ~ 50%;
 - $D_0$ * 1.4 : smoking increases: epithelial-mesenchymal transition (EMT, a process where normal epithelial cells lose their tight connections and become more mobile and invasive), the activity of matrix metalloproteinases (MMP-2 and MMP-9) and as a result, there is more collagen breakdown, which weakens tissue structure making tumor cells more mobile and able to invade lung tissue.
 A 40% increase matches typical modeling choices in metastasis & EMT studies;